Types of Websites: Explore the World Wide Web!

 • Web Services

 Let us cover 50+ various kinds of websites in detail.
-I’m taking the start with Informational websites.
+I’m starting with informational websites.

 Informational Websites

-Informational websites are online places where people can share knowledge and facts about many different subjects.
-The main thing they do is give users access to informational tools like news updates, educational materials, entertainment content, and more.
+Informational websites are online where people can share knowledge and facts about many subjects.
+They mainly give users access to informational tools like news updates, educational materials, entertainment content, and more.
 These websites store a lot of information for users with a wide range of hobbies and needs.

 Here is the list of all informational types of websites.